ryanatkn/gro/src/docs/publish.md

 Projects are expected to conform to a simple but bespoke changelog format.
 See [changelog.md](/changelog.md) for an example.
-The `gro publish` task should explain what's wrong and offer an override.
+The `gro publish` task should explain what's wrong and offer an override;
+it's designed to prevent mistakes, not tie your hands.
 We may switch to [`changesets`](https://github.com/changesets/changesets) at some point.

 If `npm publish` fails during `gro publish`, nothing else should be affected;